Entropy-based Discovery of Summary Causal Graphs in Time Series: Causal Discovery Based on Causal Temporal Mutual Information

-We present in this section a new method for causal discovery in time series based on the causal temporal mutual information introduced above to construct the skeleton of the causal graph.
-This skeleton is then oriented on the basis of the Entropy Reduction Principle and the PC algorithm.
-Our method assumes both the Causal Markov Condition and Faithfulness of the data distribution, which are classical assumptions for causal discovery within constraint-based methods.
+We present in this section two new methods for causal discovery in time series based on the causal temporal mutual information introduced above to construct the skeleton of the causal graph.
+The first method assumes causal sufficiency (there exists no hidden common cause of two observable time series), while the second method is an extension of the first for the case where causal sufficiency is not satisfied.
+In both methods, the skeleton is oriented on the basis of the entropy reduction principle in addition to classical constraint-based orientation rules (the rules used in the PC algorithm or the rules used in the FCI algorithm).
+Our methods assume both the causal Markov condition and faithfulness of the data distribution, which are classical assumptions for causal discovery within constraint-based methods in addition to acyclicity in the summary causal graph.